 What is Tinnitus?

-Tinnitus is a possible side effect, called ototoxicity, from certain chemotherapy medications, including cisplatin, carboplatin, meclorethamine, and vincristine.
-Tinnitus may be temporary or permanent, depending on the dose received.
-It may also be associated with some degree of hearing loss.
-Radiation therapy to the head and neck area can cause hearing loss or make medication-related ototoxicity worse.
+Tinnitus is a possible side effect, called ototoxicity, of some chemotherapy medications, including cisplatin, carboplatin, meclorethamine, and vincristine.
+Tinnitus may be temporary (lasting only a short time) or permanent (may never get better), depending on the dose received.
+It may also be linked with some hearing loss.
+Radiation therapy to the head and neck area can also cause hearing loss or can make medication-related ototoxicity worse.

 How can I manage my tinnitus?

 Let your oncology team know about any tinnitus or hearing loss you have.
-If this is being caused by a medication, it is important to stop or lower the dose of the medication to prevent further damage.
-Some tips to coping with tinnitus include:
+If this is being caused by a medication, it is important to stop or lower the dose of the medication to keep it from getting worse.
+Some tips for coping with tinnitus are:

-- Avoid caffeine as this may increase tinnitus.
+- Avoid caffeine as this may make tinnitus worse.

 - Things that make “white noise” such as a fan or air conditioner can help mask the sounds.
-There are apps that can produce white noise as well.
+There are apps that can play white noise as well.

-Prescription medications and/or behavioral therapy may help decrease tinnitus or decrease your sensitivity to the sounds.
+Prescription medications and/or behavioral therapy may help decrease tinnitus or decrease how the sounds affect you.
 Talk with your provider about different treatment options.

 When should I call my care team?

-If you have ringing, buzzing, or hissing sounds in your ears or loss of hearing, either occasional or constant, contact your care provider for testing.
+If you have ringing, buzzing, or hissing sounds in your ears or loss of hearing, contact your care provider for testing.
 If you have been diagnosed with tinnitus that suddenly gets worse, contact your care provider.

 Mayo Clinic.
 Tinnitus.
 2018.
 Found at: https://www.mayoclinic.org/diseases-conditions/tinnitus/symptoms-causes/syc-20350156